This ConnectBox is nearly ready to go already. Just a few things that you need to do first to make the end user experience useful.

-On the top front are three LED’s as well as one display and three buttons.
+On the top front are three LED’s as well as one display and two buttons.
 The Green LED indicates that the power is turned on.
 The Orange LED presently indicates that the WiFi signal is transmitting.
 The Red LED is lit during battery charging and will be extinguished when the battery if fully charged.
 Additionally the RED LED may blink to indicate a problem with the battery when the unit is charging or turned on.

 This screen shows the number of connected people, the version number of firmware in the unit, the battery charge level and the CPU temperature.
 NOTE : The CPU temperature should never exceed 70˚C.